 ● Step 6: Unscrew the Pulley Removal Tool’s Center Bolt

 Unscrew the pulley removal tool’s center bolt, rotating it counterclockwise until it reaches as far down as possible.
-Set the pulley removal tool on top of the pulley, adjusting the pulley removal tool’s center bolt with the pulley shaft.
+Set the pulley removal tool on top of the Pulley, adjusting the pulley removal tool.
+Pulleyter bolt with the pulley shaft.

-Adjust the pulley removal tool earholes with the pulley’s threaded bolt holes if your lawnmower pulley has threaded holes.
-Fix the pulley removal tool’s ears with the pulley removal tool’s ear bolts.
-Now you can screw the pulley removal tool’s earholes into the pulley’s threaded holes.
+Adjust the pulley removal tool earholes with the Pulley’s threaded bolt holes if your lawnPulley’slley has threaded holes.
+Fix the pulley removal tool’s ears with the tool’s ear bolts.
+Now you can screw the pulley removal tool’s earholes into the Pulley’s threaded holes.

-● Step 8: Drill Two Holes through the Front of the Pulley
+● Step 8: Drill TwPulleys through the Front of the Pulley

 ● Step 9: Unscrew the Pulley Removal Tool’s Center Bolt

-Slide one pulley removal tool’s ear screw through each pulley removal tool ear and through the holes you drilled in the pulley.
-Screw a nut onto every pulley removal tool, ear bolts’ threads by hand.
-The pulley removal tool requires only a few nuts, based primarily upon their brand.
-The nuts ought to be even with the rear of the pulley.
-Keep rotating the pulley removal tool until the pulley is loosened enough to be removed from the pulley shaft.
+Slide one pulley removal tool’s Pulley through each pulley removal tooPulleyand through the holes you drilled in the Pulley.
+Screw a nut onto every pulley remPulleyool, ear bolts’ threads by hand.
+Pulleylley removal tool requires only a few nuts, based primarily on their brand.
+The nuts ought to be even with the rear of the Pulley.
+Keep rotating the pulley removal Pulleyntil the Pulley is loosened enougPulleye removed fPulleye pulley shaft.

-Below are the descriptions of some common pulley problems, their possible causes, and their solutions.
+Below are some common pulley problems, possible causes, and solutions.

 ● Noise from the Pulley

-If you hear noise from the pulley, the reasons could be bad mounting, belt sliding on the pulley face, or the bearing lubrication decreasing with time.
+If you hear noise from the Pulley, the reason could be lousy mounting, Pulleylt sliding on the pulley face, or pulling lubrication decreasing with time.
 Most of these problems can be fixed in one or two steps.
-For loose mounting, you can tighten the mounting and check the pulley shaft level.
+You can tighten the mounting and check the pulley shaft level for loose mounting.

 For belt sliding on the pulley face, you can fix the tension.
-For bearing lubrication, if bearings are worn out, buy a new set of bearings.
+For bearing lubrication, buy a new set of bearings if the bearings are worn out.
 Mount them and check that they are not facing any distortion.

 ● Lawnmower extreme wear to pulley face

-If the pulley face shows extreme wear, the possible causes of this are low belt tension and oil on the lagging.
-The former can be solved by easily adjusting the tension.
+If the pulley face shows extreme wear, the possible causes are low belt tension and oil on the lagging.
+The former can be solved by quickly adjusting the tension.
 For the latter, remove the excess oil.

 Removing a Stuck Mandrel Pulley:

-Let us look at how to remove a mandrel pulley if it goes bad.
-The mandrel pulley generally does not need lubricant, but it does wear out and then needs to be changed.
+Let us look at removing a mandrel pulley if it goes wrong.
+The mandrel pulley generally does not need lubricant, but it does wear out and needs to be changed.

 ● Step 1: Remove the Spark Plug: